TahaIbrahimSiddiqui/Shrug_lok_sabha/README.md

 The mapping process employed a weighted spatial merge approach due to the small size of individual SHRUG villages.
 A direct match to constituency shapefiles would result in numerous spurious merges.
 Instead, the following procedure was implemented:

-1. SHRUG villages were first matched to higher ADM5 shapefile levels (subdistricts)
+1. SHRUG villages were first matched to higher administrative shapefile levels (subdistricts)
 2. These subdistricts were then matched to parliamentary constituencies
 3. A spatial merge was performed for all SHRUG villages where 80% or more of the village area falls within a parliamentary constituency